 As a participant, you will be working toward important university goals, including advancing student learning in vocation and the Global Learning Outcomes, and advancing our ability to evaluate the learning of students.

 Grant participants participate in education, develop learning activities for students, develop assessments for those activities that connect to our efforts to develop measures of student learning in the Global Learning Outcomes, and provide the data on those assessments.
 Participants provide reflections on their understandings before the education and then after the lessons have been completed to help us measure impact.
-Full-time employee participants receive a grant stipend of $250.
+Employee participants receive a grant stipend of $500.

 These are the steps for grant participants: